 Authors of several studies of clinical validity, mainly in Caucasian patients already at maintenance doses evaluated retrospectively, have developed algorithms that incorporate VKORC1 and CYP2C9 genetic variant information, as well as patient characteristics and other clinical information, and have evaluated the extent to which these algorithms predict various outcomes such as maintenance dose, time to stable International Normalized Ratio (INR), time spent in target INR range, and serious bleeding events.
-These algorithms vary in the non-genetic variables included, and in general account for up to about 60% of warfarin maintenance dose variance (20-27).
-CYP4F2 genotyping was also added to a retrospective evaluation of several algorithms that already included CYP2C9 and VKORC1; CYP4F2 polymorphisms, however, added only 4% to the fraction of the variability in stable dose explained by the best performing algorithms.
-(28) A systematic review and meta-analysis by Liang et al. suggested a more substantial contribution of CYP4F2 genetic variants.
-Compared with wild type patients, carriers of CYP4F2 variants required warfarin doses 11% and 21% higher for heterozygous and homozygous patients, respectively.
-(29)
+These algorithms vary in the non-genetic variables included, and in general, account for up to approximately 60% of warfarin maintenance dose variance.
+(21-28) CYP4F2 genotyping also was added to a retrospective evaluation of several algorithms that already included CYP2C9 and VKORC1; CYP4F2 polymorphisms, however, added only 4% to the fraction of the variability in stable dose explained by the best performing algorithms.
+(29) A 2012 systematic review and meta-analysis by Liang et al. suggested a more substantial contribution of CYP4F2 genetic variants.
+Compared with wild -type patients, carriers of CYP4F2 variants required warfarin doses 11% and 21% higher for heterozygous and homozygous patients, respectively.
+(30)

 Several studies have compared the ability of different algorithms to accurately predict stable warfarin dose.(16,45-48) In general, there does not appear to be consensus for a single algorithm at this time.
 Rather, it may be necessary to select the algorithm best suited to the treatment population due to differences.
 (47) For example, not all algorithms include the use of drugs that interact with warfarin; in fact, some studies have excluded patients taking interacting drugs.
 Hatch et al (2008) applied an algorithm developed in patients not taking interacting drugs and showed that when applied to a small number of patients taking interacting drugs, the proportion of dose variance explained by the algorithm decreased by approximately 10 percentage points.(25)

-Cavallari et al (2011) tested the performance of published warfarin dosing algorithms derived from non-Hispanic cohorts in the Hispanic population.
+Cavallari et al. (2011) tested the performance of published warfarin dosing algorithms derived from non-Hispanic cohorts in the Hispanic population.
 The combination of the VKORC1 and CYP2C9 genotypes and clinical factors explained 56% of patient variability in warfarin dose.
-The predicted dose was within 1.0 mg/day of the therapeutic dose for 40% to 50% of patients.(50) Gan et al (2011) studied Asian populations and found that patients from India, compared with Chinese and Malay patients, required a dose of 4.9 mg/d versus 3.5 mg/d and 3.3 mg/d, respectively.
+The predicted dose was within 1.0 mg/day of the therapeutic dose for 40% to 50% of patients.(53) Gan et al. (2011) studied Asian populations and found that patients from India, compared with Chinese and Malay patients, required a dose of 4.9 mg/d versus 3.5 mg/d and 3.3 mg/d, respectively.
 The higher warfarin doses correlated with particular VKORC1 genotypes found more commonly in the Indian population.
-(51)
+(54)

 In primarily Caucasian populations, several retrospective and prospective cohort studies have documented that pharmacogenomic algorithms can explain 6% to 79% of the variance in warfarin maintenance dosing.
 In ethnically diverse populations, such algorithms can explain 40% to 59% of the variance.
 Accuracy of the algorithms appears to depend on the alleles tested; number of reduced function alleles present; use of interacting drugs; ethnicity; time of warfarin dosing after initiation; and maintenance dose eventually required (high or low).
 Evidence for the ability of pharmacogenomic algorithms to predict maintenance warfarin dose and to increase time in the therapeutic INR range comes from retrospective and cohort studies and is inconsistent.
 A single dosing algorithm readily generalizable to a diverse population and prospectively tested in a large, representative validation cohort has not been developed.

-The ACMG’s 2008 systematic review of CYP2C9 and VKORC1 genetic testing before warfarin dosing (cited above) concluded the following(20):
+The ACMG’s 2008 systematic review of CYP2C9 and VKORC1 genetic testing before warfarin dosing (cited earlier) concluded the following(20):

-Few large, well-designed randomized clinical trials (RCTs) to address clinical utility have been published.
-Such studies would evaluate the net benefit of using genetic factors, or algorithms that include genetic factors, to guide initial dosing compared with empirical initial dosing.
+Few large, well-designed RCTs to address clinical utility have been published.
+Such studies would evaluate the net benefit of using genetic factors, or algorithms that include genetic factors, to guide initial dosing compared with empirical initial dosing or dosing guided by clinical factors, such as age and body surface area.
 Additionally, Such trials should address the degree to which INR must continue to be monitored to ensure that physicians do not overly rely on dosing algorithms and monitor patients less frequently, potentially increasing adverse events.

-In 2007, Anderson et al (66) reported a small RCT comparing algorithm (including genetic variables)-guided initial warfarin dosing (n=101) to empirical dosing (n=99).
-The primary outcome measure was “per-patient percentage of out-of -range INRs.”
-Algorithm-predicted doses more accurately approximated maintenance doses, resulting in significantly fewer dose changes, but the primary end point was not achieved (p=0.47); nor was The secondary outcome of serious adverse events different between study arms (p=0.71).
+In 2007, Anderson et al. reported an RCT comparing algorithm (including genetic variables)-guided initial warfarin dosing (n=101) to empirical dosing (n=99).
+(73) The primary outcome measure was “per-patient percentage of out-of -range INRs.”
+Algorithm-predicted doses more accurately approximated maintenance doses, resulting in significantly fewer dose changes, but the primary end point was not achieved (p=0.47); The secondary outcome of serious adverse events also did not differ between study groups (p=0.71).
 Study patients were carefully managed by a dedicated anticoagulation service, and patients treated with empirical dosing had better than expected outcomes.
 The authors speculated that Empirical therapy “might be less successful in less closely managed and outpatient-based initiation programs” and that a larger trial would be needed to demonstrate utility.
-McMillin et al (2010) conducted a small study (n=229) in which a gene-based dosing algorithm was compared with standard dosing in patients receiving warfarin after joint replacement surgery.(67) The primary end point was reduction in the incidence of adverse events, and secondary end points were related to INR; no end point reached statistical significance.
+McMillin et al. (2010) conducted a nonrandomized study (n=229) in which a gene-based dosing algorithm was compared with standard dosing in patients receiving warfarin after joint replacement surgery.(79) The primary end point was reduction in the incidence of adverse events, and secondary end points were related to INR; no end point reached statistical significance.
 Patients in this study also were managed by a dedicated and experienced anticoagulation service team.
-The results of these studies suggest that larger, community-based studies are needed to determine clinical utility.
+Results of these studies suggest that larger, community-based studies are needed to determine clinical utility.

-Randomized trials that examined the use of pharmacogenomic algorithms to guide initial warfarin dosing have yielded inconsistent results.
+Randomized trials and meta-analyses of these trials have examined the use of pharmacogenomic algorithms to guide initial warfarin dosing and yielded inconsistent results.
 Several trials showed improved ability to predict maintenance dose when genetic information was added to clinical algorithms.
 However, effects on INR or clinical outcomes were not always statistically significant.
 The ability of pharmacogenomic algorithms to improve these outcomes and net health benefit compared with current clinical data monitoring approaches has not been demonstrated.

-Although the evidence supports a strong association between genetic variants and stable warfarin dose, and to a lesser extent, between genetic variants and INR and bleeding outcomes, the evidence is not sufficient to conclude that testing for CYP2C9 and VKORC1 (and possibly CYP4F2) genetic variants improves health outcomes.
-Genetic testing may help predict the initial warfarin dose within the first week of warfarin treatment, but the evidence does not support the conclusion that clinically relevant outcomes, such as bleeding rates or thromboembolism, are improved.
+Although the evidence supports a strong association between genetic variants and stable warfarin dose, and to a lesser extent, between genetic variants and International Normalized Ratio (INR) and bleeding outcomes, the evidence is not sufficient to conclude that testing for CYP2C9 and VKORC1 (and possibly CYP4F2) genetic variants improves health outcomes.
+Genetic testing may help predict the initial warfarin dose within the first week of warfarin treatment, but the evidence, including several meta-analyses of randomized controlled trials (RCTs), does not provide consistent evidence for the conclusion that clinically relevant outcomes, such as bleeding rates or thromboembolism, are improved.
 Therefore, genotyping for variants to predict initial warfarin dose is considered investigational.